How to fix - Plugin Vulnerabilities

 To protect against plugin vulnerabilities, it's important to:

-It's also important to comply with regulations and standards such as HIPAA, PCI-DSS that have specific requirements for handling plugin vulnerabilities.
+It's also important to comply with regulations and standards such as HIPAA and PCI-DSS that have specific requirements for handling plugin vulnerabilities.
 Regular security assessments, vulnerability scans and penetration tests can help to identify vulnerabilities and recommend remediation steps.
-Also, disabling or removing any unnecessary or unused plugin can also help to reduce the attack surface.
+Also, disabling or removing any unnecessary or unused plugins can help to reduce the attack surface.

 Last updated